The Art of Effective Delegation

 Are they able to learn, listen and be trained?

 These traits will get you off to the best start.
 Ask how they like to learn.
 What did they learn last?
 What do they like about learning new things?
 Look for enthusiasm behind the answers.
 This is harder to gauge but paying attention to this will help you see if their answers are rote or inspired.

 Do they have good attention to detail?

 Almost all tasks that need to be delegated have some degree of attention to detail.
 Pay attention to their capability in any way you can – misspellings, sloppy work, etc. Recently I’ve seen resumes with misspellings in the candidates’ address!
 Needless to say, they were rejected for the position.

 Do they want to make the transition to this new role?

 While they may seem like a great fit, do make sure this is what they want.
 Otherwise, it will be problematic from the start.
 Really dig in to make sure they are not just saying yes to appease you.
 If this is an internal transfer, you might risk losing an employee who was happy and productive where they were.

 Start by looking around your organization to see if there are any likely candidates.
 If not, use the list of skills and traits you created to start looking.
 While I will agree that effective delegation is dependent on multiple elements, it is possible to find capable people, train them to do the job well, and then turn over control.

-As always, I am here to help with any of these steps: helping you and your business to go to the next level of growth, deciding when and what to delegate, creation of the job description, and the hiring and on-boarding of the perfect person.
+As always, I am here to help with any of these steps: helping you and your business to go to the next level of growth, deciding how and when to delegate effectively.
 Contact me for a free conversation to get you started on the path to success.